bergercookie/taskw-ng/README.md

 wrapper](https://github.com/ralphbean/taskw).

 This is a python API for the [Taskwarrior](http://taskwarrior.org) command line task manager.

-It mainly contains the `taskw_ng.TaskWarrior` class.
+It supports interacting with Taskwarirrior version >= `2.5`.

 ## Getting `taskw-ng`